openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 **Function:** Obtains a randomly generated key from this symmetric key generator.

-This function can only be used after creating a symmetric key generator with [createSymKeyGenerator](#func-createsymkeygeneratorstring).
+This function can only be used after creating a symmetric key generator using [createSymKeyGenerator](#func-createsymkeygeneratorstring).

-Currently, OpenSSL's RAND_priv_bytes() is used as the underlying capability to generate random keys.
+Currently, OpenSSL's RAND_priv_bytes() is supported as the underlying capability to generate random keys.

 **System Capability:** SystemCapability.Security.CryptoFramework.Key.SymKey